Untss/HangMan-DiscordBot/README.md

 Changelog 0: Added .guess command, and .start command

-changelog 1: Added .guessword command, and .help command, and fixed the error of not correctly checking if game ended.
+changelog 1: Added .guessword command, and .helpgame command, and fixed the error of not correctly checking if game ended.